Luxury Tours in Greymouth

 1. Ride “Scenic Class Plus” on the TranzAlpine Train

 Begin your West Coast experience by doing a journey that’s out of the ordinary.
 Often ranked as one of the world’s most scenic train journeys, the TranzAlpine is a four-hour train experience where you get to admire the transformational scenery of the plains of Canterbury to the rugged West Coast.
 In between are the magnificent mountains of Arthur’s Pass National Park.
 Heighten the experience with a seat in Scenic Plus Class combining the views with local delicacies and regional wines served to your seat in a carriage with panoramic windows.
 The journey runs from Greymouth and Christchurch and vice versa.
+Book your journey or find out more information on Viator or Tripadvisor.

 Location: Start from either Greymouth Railway Station, 164 MacKay Street or Christchurch Railway Station.